Soundproofing doors and windows – blocking noise in industrial environments

 Common problems in industrial environments

-Sealing gaps and connections
+Sealing gaps and joints

 Gaps around frames, thresholds, and penetrations are often the main cause of sound leakage.